-Hope Fountain International hosted a get together event to celebrate all the work that has been done by Hope Fountain.
-The night was filled with great performances, amazing speeches and nice food.
+Hope Fountain International hosts Annual Fund raising Dinners & Concerts to celebrate the work that has been done by Hope Fountain.
+The events are filled with great performances, amazing speeches and nice food.
 All proceeds went to support the orphaned children.

 Handbags being made in Zimbabwe (2018).

 AFRICAN DANCE WORKSHOPS

 Hope Fountain International hosted a series of fundraising African dance workshops.
 These workshops featured a professional dancer Precious.
 These dance workshops were fun, energetic and interactive.

 In 2017, Elim Church in Bristol and other Hope Fountain supporters donated over 200 pairs of brand new shoes to orphaned children that Hope Fountain supports.
 These shoes were hand delivered by Hope Fountain members to the orphaned children in Zimbabwe.

 Hope Fountain members organising shoes collected in the UK.

 In April 2017, Hope Fountain International hosted a mass choir event were the amazing Out of the Ashes and Beacon Gospel Choir held a performance at Elim Church to raise funds for Hope Fountain International.

 In April 2015, Hope Fountain International hosted a Book Launch for a book called Hope Delivered, written by the Founder Marian Rondora.
 The book narrates how Hope Fountain started.
 The proceeds were donated to Hope Fountain International.
 This book is still available to order by sending us an email on